huynhthaihoa/vision-encoders-playground/README.md

 # vision-encoders-playground

 This repository aims to summarize **pre-trained vision encoders (backbones)** derived from different **detection/classification models**.
-These encoders can be used for several downstream vision tasks, such as classification, object detection, body keypoint estimation, semantic segmentation, and depth estimation.
+These encoders can be used as a **feature extractor** for several downstream vision tasks, such as classification, object detection, body keypoint estimation, semantic segmentation, and depth estimation.

 ## Requirements
 *to be updated*